 For the purposes of this manual, the term "Provisional Employee" will mean an employee who has begun employment but has not yet completed required pre-employment screenings.
-They will be re-classified as a Full-Time, Part-Time, Temporary or Substitute Employee and begin their introductory period once the hiring process is complete (i.e., drug screen results are received).
+They will be re-classified as a Full-Time, Part-Time, or Temporary Employee and begin their introductory period once the hiring process is complete.